qmlcode/qmllib/README.rst

 This package is and should stay free-function design oriented.

-Breaking changes from ``qml``:

-* FCHL representations callable interface to be consistent with other representations (e.i. atoms, coordinates)
+If you are moving from ``qml`` to ``qmllib``, note that there are breaking changes to the interface to make it more consistent with both argument orders and function naming.

 ==============
 How to install